RECON: Reducing Causal Confusion with Human-Placed Markers

 \subsection{Learning from Imperfect Beacon Data}

 In our previous simulations we assumed that the beacons were accurately placed on the task-relevant objects.
 However, in real-world settings, users can make mistakes, e.g., placing beacons on irrelevant items.
 Moreover, these beacon readings can be noisy in practice.
-How does our algorithm perform with imperfect beacon data?
+We now evaluate how our algorithm performs with imperfect beacon data.

 \p{Independent variables} We compare the same \textbf{Baseline} to learning from beacons placed on all relevant items (\textbf{Exact}), half of the relevant items (\textbf{Partial}), other less relevant items (\textbf{Other}), and random items (\textbf{Random}).
 For instance, in \textbf{Exact} placement the beacon transmits the $X$-$Y$ position of the task-relevant object (e.g., the red object), while in \textbf{Partial}, the beacon only transmits its position along the $X$ or $Y$ axis.
 In \textbf{Other}, the beacon is placed on an object adjacent to the red object and transmits its 2D position.
 Lastly, in \textbf{Random}, the beacon is placed on a randomly chosen object before each demonstration.
 We also compare with combinations of the above: \textbf{Exact+Other} and \textbf{Exact+Random}.
 In addition to evaluating our approach with alternative beacon placements, we test the performance of our algorithm with noisy beacons: we add a zero mean Gaussian noise with standard deviations $\sigma = [2.5, 4.5, 6.5]$ to the \textbf{Exact} beacon readings.